Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-sdk-azure-authenticate.md

 ms.assetid:
 ---

-# Authenticate with the Azure Management Libraries for .NET
+# Authenticate with the Azure Libraries for .NET

 ## Connect to services with connection strings